NJ attorney general subpoenas Trump’s inaugural committee

 The subpoena, a copy of which was obtained by The Associated Press, resembles the wide-ranging request for documents the committee received last week from federal prosecutors in Manhattan, who are investigating, among other potential crimes, whether foreigners illegally contributed to the inaugural events.
 Among other materials, the New York prosecutors asked for documents related to any payments made by donors directly to contractors and vendors who worked for the committee.

 The latest subpoena contains similar language but specifically asks for records relating to fundraising events and "solicitations" conducted in New Jersey.
-It also requests "all documents related to any benefits provided to donors."
+It also requests copies of ledgers, tax forms, contracts and "all documents related to any benefits provided to donors."

 The subpoena gives the inaugural committee two weeks to provide the materials to the attorney general's consumer protection division.